mcity/TeraSim/packages/terasim-world/README.md

 ## License

+This subrepository follows the licensing terms of the [Cosmos-Drive-Dreams toolkits](https://github.com/nv-tlabs/Cosmos-Drive-Dreams) and is subject to their license agreement.
+This package will be synchronously maintained in the Cosmos-Drive-Dreams repository.

-See LICENSE file in the TeraSim root directory.
-The original Cosmos-Drive-Dreams toolkits are subject to their own licensing terms.
+For the broader TeraSim project license, see the LICENSE file in the TeraSim root directory.